© Helvetas/Franca Roiatti

 Private Sector Development

 When Rohingya crossed into Bangladesh in 2017 they were immediately helped by families living in one of the most impoverished and vulnerable regions of the country.
-Incoming displaced people outnumbered the population of Cox’s Bazar by almost 3 to 1, putting and immense pressure on land, water, and the local economy.
+Incoming displaced people outnumbered the population of Cox’s Bazar by almost 3 to 1, putting and immense pressure on land, water and the local economy.
 Currently, one million refugees live in crowded camps, with little prospect to return home.
-A “forgotten” crisis worsened by the increasing risk of cyclones, flash floods, and landslides that threaten the lives and livelihoods of the Rohingya and the host community, fueling potential conflicts.
+A “forgotten” crisis worsened by the increasing risk of cyclones, flash floods and landslides that threaten the lives and livelihoods of the Rohingya and the host community, fueling potential conflicts.

-A better preparation to face emergencies
+Better preparation to face emergencies

-Communities are also engaged in mapping the risks from cyclones, flash floods, and other environmental hazards to develop a disaster response plan.
+Communities are also engaged in mapping the risks from cyclones, flash floods and other environmental hazards to develop a disaster response plan.
 Families and local authorities discuss together the possible impacts and decide the necessary measures to mitigate them.

 © Helvetas/Franca Roiatti

 «When I work in my garden, I am happy.
-I forget all the bad things that happened to us»
+I forget all the bad things that happened to us.»

 Taioba, Rohingya refugee